Scada-Hacker/Parrot-A-Z/android-security.md

 This Document is a combination of my own knowledge and information i have found

-If any of this appears to be incorrect or needs updating, please contact me

 The following link is a whitepaper describing the Android Security Model

 1. The Security Model.